Toenail Fungus Treatments: When to See The Doctor

-Toenail fungus can be caused by poor circulation, diabetes, or psoriasis.
+Poor circulation, diabetes, or psoriasis can cause toenail fungus.
 It can also be created by environmental factors such as work conditions that put the feet in water frequently or locker rooms that remain hot and humid much of the time.
 Either factor can contribute to developing or spreading a fungal infection.
-Fortunately there are several toenail fungus treatments available.
+Fortunately, there are several toenail fungus treatments available.

 Symptoms for this condition can include the toenail thickening and becoming brittle so that the nail crumbles and grows ragged edges.
 The nail will continue to thicken until it grows in a distorted shape.
-Other symptoms will include a darkening of the nail where dirt gets trapped under the nail as it grows and a smell that has been described as foul.
+Other symptoms will include a darkening of the nail where dirt gets trapped under the nail as it grows and a smell that people describe as foul.
 The toenail will turn a whitish or yellowish-brown color.

 What are Toenail Fungus Treatments?